outhouse1/AI_UAV/README.md

-# K-HLIDSS for UAV Emergency Logistics Network Optimization
+# K-HLIDSS for Logistics Network Optimization

 This repository contains the public experimental data, workflow configurations, source code, and certified result tables used in the paper on a